iot-lab/iot-lab.github.io/docs/boards/pycom.md

 ## IoT-LAB special configuration

-IoT-LAB only provides access to the Micropython REPL of the firmware pre-installed on the boards via the usual serial redirection mechanism (use `nc` on port `20000` from the SSH frontend).
+IoT-LAB only provides access to the MicroPython REPL of the firmware pre-installed on the boards via the usual serial redirection mechanism (use `nc` on port `20000` from the SSH frontend).

-It is not possible to reflash the Micropython firmware running on the Pycom Fipy boards.
+It is not possible to reflash the MicroPython firmware running on the Pycom Fipy boards.

-Each FiPY is plugged on the
+Each Fipy board is plugged on the
 [Pysense extension board](https://docs.pycom.io/datasheets/boards/pysense/)
 which provides access to several sensors.